What is Energy?

 Heat cannot be completely converted into work because any attempt to convert whole heat into work permanently changes the system or neighboring system.
-Another facts for learning chemistry or physics, when two objects with different temperatures come together, one with a higher temperature losses heat, and the other gains it.
+When two objects with different temperatures come together, one with a higher temperature losses heat, and the other gains it.

 Types of energy conversion

-The production or conversation of heat into work going through a definite process, for example, when a liquid molecule freezes into solid yielding heat or water freezes into ice producing specific heat.
+The production or conversation of heat into work is going through a definite process.
+For example, when a liquid molecule freezes into solid yielding heat or water freezes into ice producing specific heat.

 Electrical to mechanical